Global Distribution of Glaciers and Ice Caps

 Impact of Melting Ice on Sea Levels

-The melting of glaciers and ice caps is the second-largest contributor to current sea level rise, after thermal expansion of the ocean.
-Since the early 20th century, global mean sea level has risen by about 21–24 centimeters, and the rate of rise is accelerating.
-About one-third of this rise comes from the melting of ice sheets and glaciers, with the remainder from thermal expansion.
-As glaciers and ice caps continue to lose mass, their contribution to sea level rise is expected to dominate in the coming decades.
+Melting glaciers and ice caps are the second-largest contributors to contemporary sea level rise, second only to ocean thermal expansion caused by warming.
+Since the early 20th century, global mean sea levels have risen by about 21–24 centimeters, with the rate of increase accelerating notably in recent decades.
+Approximately one-third of this rise stems from the melting of ice sheets and glaciers, with the remainder primarily due to thermal expansion as seawater warms.
+As ice mass loss continues, the contribution of melting land ice to sea level rise is projected to become even more dominant.

-As the ocean warms, seawater expands.
-This thermal expansion currently contributes about 40% of observed sea level rise.
-However, the contribution from melting land ice is growing faster.
-Meltwater from glaciers and ice caps enters the ocean directly, adding volume.
-In contrast, melting of sea ice does not raise sea levels because it displaces its own weight.
-The distinction is important: only ice that sits on land – the Greenland and Antarctic ice sheets, plus mountain glaciers – can raise sea levels when it melts.
-The ongoing acceleration of ice loss from these sources is the most concerning trend for coastal communities worldwide.
+As global temperatures rise, seawater expands—a process called thermal expansion—which currently accounts for about 40% of observed sea level rise.
+However, the contribution from melting land ice is increasing more rapidly.
+Meltwater from glaciers and ice caps adds to ocean volume directly, whereas melting sea ice does not raise sea levels because it is already floating and displaces its own weight.

 Glacial Lakes and Outburst Floods